-As used in this policy, "bullying, harassment, or intimidation" means intentional conduct, including verbal, physical, or written conduct or an intentional electronic communication that creates a hostile educational environment by substantially interfering with a student's educational benefits, opportunities or performance, or with a student's physical or psychological well-being and is:
+"Bullying, harassment, or intimidation" means intentional conduct, including written, verbal, or physical conduct or an intentional electronic communication, that:

-- motivated by an actual or a perceived personal characteristic including race, national origin, marital status, sex, sexual orientation, gender identity, religion, ancestry, physical attributes, socioeconomic status, familial status, or physical or mental ability or disability; or, - threatening or seriously intimidating; and, - occurs on school property, at a school activity or event, or on a school bus; or, - substantially disrupts the orderly operation of a school.
+- a.
+Creates a hostile educational environment by substantially interfering with a student's educational benefits, opportunities, or performance or with a student's physical or psychological well-being and: - i.
+Is motivated by an actual or a perceived personal characteristic including race, national origin, marital status, sex, sexual orientation, gender identity, religion, ancestry, physical attributes, socioeconomic status, familial status, or physical or mental ability or disability; or - ii.
+Is sexual in nature; or - iii.
+Is threatening or seriously intimidating; and b.
+Occurs on school property, at a school activity or event, or on a school bus, or substantially disrupts the orderly operation of the school.